 Reading: Reading of the appropriate sections of the textbook should be done before coming to class.
-You will be responsible for this material, even if it is not covered during lecture.
-Additional reading materials will be posted to Canvas throughout the course.
+You will be responsible for this material, even if it is not covered in lecture.

 Attendance: Attendance in lab is mandatory.
 Attendance in lecture is highly recommended.
 Regardless of attendance, all assignments are due on the scheduled date.